laravel-ja/ja-docs-8.x/original-en/eloquent.md

 Eloquent models dispatch several events, allowing you to hook into the following moments in a model's lifecycle: `retrieved`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `restoring`, `restored`, and `replicating`.

 The `retrieved` event will dispatch when an existing model is retrieved from the database.
 When a new model is saved for the first time, the `creating` and `created` events will dispatch.
 The `updating` / `updated` events will dispatch when an existing model is modified and the `save` method is called.
-The `saving` / `saved` events will dispatch when a model is created or updated.
+The `saving` / `saved` events will dispatch when a model is created or updated - even if the model's attributes have not been changed.

 To start listening to model events, define a `$dispatchesEvents` property on your Eloquent model.
 This property maps various points of the Eloquent model's lifecycle to your own [event classes](/docs/{{version}}/events).
 Each model event class should expect to receive an instance of the affected model via its constructor: